 - At the time the petition is filed, a minimum of five years will have elapsed since the most recent course work to be disregarded was completed. - 2.
 Before the petition may be filed, the student must complete at least 30 semester hours of course work at North Idaho College with a minimum cumulative grade point average of 2.50.
-These courses must be completed following the disregarded semester(s).
+These courses must be completed following the disregarded semester(s). - 3.
+Renewal will not be granted for individual courses within a term. - Students holding an associate or bachelor's degree are not eligible for academic renewal.

-The student may have a maximum of two consecutive semesters (Summer Session excluded, unless it is one of the two deleted semesters) of course work disregarded in all calculations regarding the computations of credits and grade points, academic standing, and eligibility for graduation.
+The student may have a maximum of two consecutive semesters (summer session excluded, unless it is one of the two deleted semesters) of course work disregarded in all calculations regarding the computations of credits and grade points, academic standing, and eligibility for graduation.
 The petition to be filed by the student will specify the semester(s) or terms(s) to be disregarded.